rlauer6/makala/README.md

 make
 ```

+# FAQ

+__Why is the script called "makala"?__

+Originally it was going to be 'make-a-lambda' but that hardly rolls of
+the tounge.
+A mangled version of that might be 'makala' which is the
+Hawaiian word that means "loosen" or "untie" among other meanings.
+So
+the hope here is that 'makala' loosens the friction for creating a Lambda.

 # TBDs

 * [ ] option to create configuration stub
 * [ ] option to create configuration from an existing lambda
+* [ ] add template path to configuration to allow users to edit
+      template